trustoverip/utility-foundry-wg/workflow/UTILITY_WORKFLOW.md

 ### Convene
 One or more prospective stakeholders will typically emerge as the early convener(s) of a Utility Project.
 The Convener will help organize an initial set of prospective stakeholders.
 This group will gather to address some important topics:

+1. Who are the Conveners and/or Sponsors?
-1. Why do we need a Utility?
+2. Why do we need a Utility?
 2. What is unique about the desired Utility?
 3. Who will participate?
 4. What are the common stakeholder motivators?